Move Better ~ Breath Better ~ Feel Better

 What is Yoga?

-The word Yoga comes from the Sanskrit yuj meaning yoke or bind, often translated as ‘union’: the union of mind, body and breath; of heaven and earth; of all beings and nature.
+The word Yoga comes from the Sanskrit yuj meaning yoke or bind, often translated as ‘union’: the union of mind, body and breath; spirit and matter; all beings.

 Yoga classes, here in the West, tend to focus on the practice of postures (asana), shapes we create with our bodies which combine physical alignment with mental alertness and awareness of breath.